pir8g33k/07-DevOps-Tools/gocode/README.md

 # gocode
-Bash script to quickly get started with Go using Visual Studio Code
+Bash script to quickly get started with Go using Visual Studio Code in linux